Tax Benefits for Education

 1. What is a 1098-T?

 The 1098-T form is used by eligible educational institutions to report information about their students to the IRS as required by the Taxpayer Relief Act of 1997.
 Eligible educational institutions are required to submit the student's name, address, taxpayer's identification number (TIN), enrollment status, amounts pertaining to qualified tuition and related expenses, and scholarships and/or grants, taxable or not.
-A 1098-T form must also be provided to each applicable student.

 2. Why did I receive a Form 1098-T?